 Red Dress Party San Diego – like other red dress parties in other cities – has a mission to raise funds and awareness for organizations that serve the local HIV community.
 The event is a night of music and dancing mixed with charity and fun, where all attendees – and we mean everyone – are required to wear a red dress, regardless of gender identity or sexual orientation.
-This serves as a powerful sign of solidarity and compassion for those of us affected by HIV/AIDS and a way to unite the crowd in one radiant theme.
+This serves as a powerful sign of solidarity and compassion for those of us affected by HIV and a way to unite the crowd in one radiant theme.
 Red Dress Party San Diego is a unique celebration that invites everyone to be brave, let loose, and celebrate impact.

 This is important because San Diego County still lags behind the state and country in key measures related to combating HIV and AIDS:

 - It’s estimated that in San Diego County, a new person tests positive for HIV every 18 hours.

 - Approximately 9% of people living with HIV in San Diego County don’t know they have it.